Mainframe-Renewal-Project/sear-docs/interfaces/python/connect.md

 ## Updating connects

-Unlike most of the other `admin_types` you can only use `alter` and `delete` to modify connections in the RACF database, `alter` is not just used to alter connects but also create them.
+Unlike with most of the other `admin_types` you can only use `alter` and `delete` to modify connections in the RACF database, `alter` is not just used to alter connects but also create them.

 ### Creating a new connect